SSL-SLR: Self-Supervised Representation Learning for Sign Language Recognition: Experiments

 \subsection{Training parameters}

-The experiments use the language Python, typically the PyTorch 2.6 + cu118, for the implementation of the different contrastive learning approaches, we used the PyTorch Lightly library~\footnote{https://docs.lightly.ai/self-supervised-learning/index.html}, which proposes an implementation for the different methods.
-Given the sequential nature of data, a transformer encoder, primarily the Vision Transformer (VIT)~\cite{dosovitskiy2020image} was used.
-The model weights were initialized with weights provided by~\cite{fink2023sign}.
-As a pre-processing task, the videos were first transformed into skeleton sequences using MediaPipe~\cite{lugaresi2019mediapipe}.
-This choice is based on the lower computational cost and insensitivity to visual factors of skeletons compared to videos~\cite{jiang2021skeleton}.
-The batch size was set to 512 signs, each with a maximum sequence length of 64 frames as usual.
-During the unsupervised training, the models were trained on 200 epochs, each with parameters specified in their original papers~\cite{chen2020simple, chen2021exploring, grill2020bootstrap, he2020momentum}.
-For the SL-SLR pretraining, the optimizer was SGD and the learning rate was fixed to 0.001.
+The experiments use the Python language, typically the PyTorch 2.4 + cu118.
+For the implementation of the different contrastive learning approaches, we used the PyTorch Lightly library\footnote{https://docs.lightly.ai/self-supervised-learning/index.html}, which proposes an implementation for the different methods.
+Given the sequential nature of data, a transformer encoder, primarily the Vision Transformer (VIT)~\citep{dosovitskiy2020image} provided by~\cite{fink2023sign} was used as the backbone for the different approaches.
+As a pre-processing task, the videos were first transformed into skeleton sequences using MediaPipe~\citep{lugaresi2019mediapipe}.
+This choice is based on the lower computational cost and insensitivity to visual factors of skeletons compared to videos~\citep{jiang2021skeleton}.
+The batch size was set to 512 signs, each with a maximum sequence length of 64 frames as usual~\citep{desai2023asl}.
+During the unsupervised training, the models were trained on 200 epochs, each with parameters specified in their original papers~\citep{chen2020simple, chen2021exploring, grill2020bootstrap, he2020momentum}.
+For the SSL-SLR pretraining, the optimizer was SGD and the learning rate was fixed to 0.001.
 During the fine-tuning stage, the models were trained for 1000 epochs using SGD optimizer, along with a linear warmup scheduler.
-The learning rate was progressively increased during the first 600 iterations, then gradually decreased over the remaining 400.
-The temperature parameter used in the different contrastive learning variants was fixed at 0.1.
+The learning rate was progressively increased during the first 600 iterations, then gradually decreased over the remaining 400~\citep{goyal2017accurate}.
+The temperature parameter used in the different contrastive learning variants was fixed at 0.5.
 The transformer-based encoder consisted of 12 blocks, with 8 attention heads and an embedding dimension of 512.
-We used two layer normalizations at the input embedding stage~\cite{dosovitskiy2020image}.
+We used two layer normalizations at the input embedding stage~\citep{dosovitskiy2020image}.
 The dropout rate was fixed at 0.1.
 The projection head of all the models was a 2-layer perceptron with a 512-dimensional input and a 128-dimensional output.
-The predictor was also a 2-layer perceptron with a ReLU activation function.
+The predictor $P$ was also a 2-layer perceptron with a ReLU activation function.